MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-service-administration.md

 #### Service endpoint

-The URL of the Electronic invoicing add-on endpoint can vary according to the Azure datacenter geography.
+The Electronic invoicing add-on is available in several Azure datacenter geography.
 The following table lists the availability per region:

 | Azure datacenter geography |
 |----------------------------|